pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 5a57c906fdf14616a559c1aa74b19bac   edges/5a57c906fdf14616a559c1aa74b19bac/1   5a57c906fdf14616a559c1aa74b19bac/0   About an hour ago   3 seconds            111.4 KiB
 ```

-## Exporting data via `output`
+## Exporting data via `egress`

-In addition to getting data out of Pachyderm with `pachctl get-file`, you can add an optional `output` field to your [pipeline specification](../reference/pipeline_spec).  `output` allows you to push the results of a Pipeline to an external data store such as S3, Google Cloud Storage or Azure Blob Storage.
+In addition to getting data out of Pachyderm with `pachctl get-file`, you can add an optional `egress` field to your [pipeline specification](../reference/pipeline_spec).  `egress` allows you to push the results of a Pipeline to an external data store such as S3, Google Cloud Storage or Azure Blob Storage.
 Data will be pushed after the user code has finished running but before the job is marked as successful.

 ## Other ways to view, interact with, or export data in Pachyderm